FREQUENTLY ASKED QUESTIONS

 What is HEB and what makes it different from other e-book services or initiatives?

-ACLS Humanities E-Book (HEB) is a nonprofit, subscription-based online collection of over 3,700 titles in the humanities.
+ACLS Humanities E-Book (HEB) is a nonprofit, subscription-based online collection of around 5,000 titles in the humanities.
 HEB is unique in offering a curated titlelist, recommended and reviewed by scholars; the content of some other collections is determined by publishers.
 Our collection makes available books of time-tested intellectual importance and pedagogical value, as well as innovative works in new fields of scholarship.

 What is ACLS?

 The American Council of Learned Societies, founded in 1919, is the pre-eminent representative of humanities scholars in the United States.
-Last year, ACLS awarded more than $15 million in research fellowships to advance scholarship in the humanities.
-ACLS is a federation of 71 national and international scholarly membership organizations.
+ACLS awards up to $15 million in research fellowships annually to advance scholarship in the humanities.
+ACLS is a federation of 74 national and international scholarly membership organizations.

 What are the humanities?